icyphox/site/pages/about.md

 ---

 ## about
-I'm *icyphox*, an infosec enthusiast, Linux elitist and an open sourcer and this is all about me.
+I'm *icyphox*, an infosec enthusiast, Linux elitist and an open sourcer.
+And this is all about me.

 ### technical
 - network security